ErikCikalleshi/perf-oriented-dev/sol/4/a/sol.md

 The program's memory usage starts at 8.5 MB of the heap.
 We firtsly generate "Scal Data" three times.
 It stabilizes for a while before experiencing a sudden peak to 25.69 MB for the betweennessCentrality() of function for all three generated sets.
 Then it followes a drop to 10 MB.
 Afterward, it fluctuates between around 8 to 25 MB Towards the end, it reaches another peak of 20.99 MB.
 In general the computeGraph() functions are stable as they need with time a little more memory.

-The perturbation in execution time caused by using Massif in this case is not significant but it can be potentially massive.
+The perturbation in execution time caused by using Massif can be potentially massive.

+Runtime with massif
+1.25min

+Runtime without massif
+0.51s